akeneo/pim-helpcenter/content/md/imports-exports/tailored-import.md

 Limitations have been set for each Tailored Import profile:
 * Files must contain a maximum of 500 columns.
 * You can add up to 4 sources in a single column.
-* You can add up to 10 text separators within a concatenation operation.
 * Text fields are limited to 255 characters.
 :::